whmcs-smarters/IPTV-Smarters-TV-Demo-APK/README.md

 - Support **4k Movies & h265 Codeces** Supported

-- **Play with External Player** - [Watch a Video](https://www.dropbox.com/s/2vowzrtbzxy3yu9/playwithexternal.mp4?dl=0)  |  [Screenshot](https://www.dropbox.com/s/z3dcias420j0kpe/PlaywithExternal.jpeg?dl=0)
+- **Play with External Players** - [Watch a Video](https://www.dropbox.com/s/2vowzrtbzxy3yu9/playwithexternal.mp4?dl=0)  |  [Screenshot](https://www.dropbox.com/s/z3dcias420j0kpe/PlaywithExternal.jpeg?dl=0)
-(Long Press on the channel it will give the option to play with external player)
+(Long Press on the channel it will give the option to play with the external player)

 - Jump to channel by channel number from the Remote [Short Video](https://www.dropbox.com/s/qdhbaiw9a318gcn/channel-number.mp4?dl=0)